Grants and Student Loans

 Tuition Assistance Program (TAP)

 The Tuition Assistance Program is available to full-time students who have been legal residents of New York State for at least one year.
 Amounts are based on a family’s New York State net taxable income.
-To learn more click here.
+Learn more about TAP.

 The College includes only subsidized loans in its financial aid awards, and the loan amount awarded yearly will increase according to the chart below.
 Depending on eligibility, additional loans may be borrowed to offset the expected family contribution.